jhyle/solar-instrcnt-plugin/README.md

 This plugin for Sonarqube counts the number of reachable instructions of a java program starting from one ore more entry points.
-This is achived by a static data flow analysis on the programs execution graph via Soot.
+This is achived by a static data flow analysis on the programs flow graph via Soot.

 ## Installation